sam2829/project-3-0s-and-Xs/README.md

 ![Start game screenshot](assets/screenshots/start-game-screenshot.png)

 Once the player has selected a position on the grid an 'x' will appear in that position.
-The computer will automatically will then take its turn and position a '0' randomly on the grid.
+The computer will automatically then take its turn and position a '0' randomly on the grid.

 The player will then be informed that it's their turn again and asked to select another position on the grid by entering a value between 1 and 9 or type in 'quit' to leave the game.
-This again must a whole number between 1 and 9 as an integer but cannot be a position already taken up by an 'x' or a '0' on the grid.
+This again must be a whole number between 1 and 9 as an integer but cannot be a position already taken up by an 'x' or a '0' on the grid.

 ![Go again screenshot](assets/screenshots/go-again-screenshot.png)

-If the player selects a grid position that is already been taken up by an 'x' or a '0' they will be informed that that position has already been taken and to try again.
+If the player selects a grid position that is already been taken up by an 'x' or a '0' they will be informed that, that position has already been taken and to try again.

 ![Position taken screenshot](assets/screenshots/spot-taken-screenshot.png)